Change the playback time or the timing at which to display cels using the [Timeline] palette.

 Re-specify the cels for different frames.

 1 Right click the third frame on the [Timeline] palette.
-If you are using an iPad, press and hold the third frame with your finger.
+If you are using a tablet, press and hold the third frame with your finger.

 2 Select "2" from the popup menu.

 Cel "2" is specified and displayed in the third frame on the [Timeline] palette.
 Cel "2" now appears when playing the third frame on the [Timeline] palette.

 3 Right click the fifth frame on the [Timeline] palette.
 If you are using a tablet, press and hold the fifth frame with your finger.
 Select “3” from the popup menu.

 4 Right click the seventh frame on the [Timeline] palette.
 If you are using a tablet, press and hold the seventh frame with your finger.
 Select “4” from the popup menu.

 Click [Play/Stop] on the [Timeline] palette to play your moving illustration.
 Modify the playback time and/or cel specifications if there are any issues.